dxh/ghost-theme-casper-diy/README.md

 # Feature

 1. Tags archives page.
+2. Theme config supported
+3. More SNS supported, such as Instagram, LinkedIn, Github, Weibo.
+4. Disqus supported
-2. To be continued ...
+5. To be continued ...

 # Copyright & License